d-ries/linux-essentials/05_filecontents/99_assignments.md

 l.
 Search the help within nano to find out how to show the 'total number of lines, words and characters'.
 m.
 Use two times a shortcut (ctrl+...) to save and quit nano

+## Task 16
+Use the _head_ command to print eveything in a file, without knowing the amount of lines in the file.
+Now try this with the _tail_ command.

 ## Optional Task
 use the command `vimtutor` to learn how to use vim.
 What is so different with this editor?